 Each group had a dedicated facilitator that had been briefed in advance and everyone had five minutes to share their proudest accomplishment from the season with others.

 What added to the experience was the informal setting.
-The groups spread around the office, some sat on beanbags or directly on the floor.
-Moving away from traditional boardroom-style arrangement created a relaxed atmosphere and allowed the team members to open up and connect on a more personal level.
+The groups spread around the office, some sat on beanbags or on the floor.
+Moving away from the traditional boardroom-style arrangement created a relaxed atmosphere and allowed the team members to open up and connect on a more personal level.

 Then we called everyone back into the meeting room and displayed all the submissions on the screen.